quicwg/multipath/draft-ietf-quic-multipath.md

 There may be cases in which paths are created with different 4-tuples, but end up using the same 4-tuples as a consequence of path migrations.
-This is an example that assumes the same ports are used on both paths:
+Consider the following example where all paths use the same source and destination ports:

 * Client starts path 1 from address 192.0.2.1 to server address 198.51.100.1
 * Client starts path 2 from address 192.0.2.2 to server address 198.51.100.1